tariqahmed1912/internship-kloudle/docs/aws.md

 **SAST Tools**

 For SAST, I followed the [documentation](static_analysis.md) I wrote previously.
+I added the same stage in the pipeline, as the one I used in my local setup.
 The SAST tools used are:

 - NodeJsScan
 - AuditJs
 - OWASP Dependency-Check

-**DAST Tools**

-For DAST, I followed the [documentation](dynamic_analysis.md) I wrote previously.
-The DAST tool used is:

-- OWASP ZAP

 **Code Analysis Tools**

 For code quality analysis, I followed the [documentation](scqa.md) I wrote previously.
+I added the same stage in the pipeline, as the one I used in my local setup.
 The code linting tools used are:

 - JSHint
 - ESLint

 **Software Bill of Marterials**

 For generating SBoM, I followed the [documentation](sbom.md) I wrote previously.
+I added the same stage in the pipeline, as the one I used in my local setup.
 The SBoM tool used is:

 - CycloneDX